utaresearch/gMicroMC/README.md

 Ubuntu 16.04 and 18.04 have been tested.
 CUDA versions of 9.0, 9.2, 10.0, 10.2 have been tested.

 ## Code structure
 The code is composed of the following three sequential parts.
 The users can run them separately.
+Notice that the running of physicochemcial stage and chemical stage needs to read data from previous stage, namely physics stage and physicochemcial stage, respectively.
+The user may give their own designed data according to the data format needed by those two programs.

 ### Part I --“phy_stage” for the electron physical transport
 Input files: simulation configuration file [phy_stage/config.txt](./phy_stage/config.txt), and source configuration file [phy_stage/source.txt](./phy_stage/source.txt).